ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 ```

 The setup uses a front-end reverse proxy server ([ATS](https://trafficserver.apache.org)) and two back-end servers called LNMP & LAMP to handle requests.
 Based on internal domain name header sent as part of
-HTTP packet or port number, ATS is able to distinguish LNMP & LAMP requests and fetch appropriate resource.
+HTTP packet or port number, ATS is able to distinguish between LNMP & LAMP requests and fetch appropriate resource.

 We have 3 HTTP actors, each one on a local port: